treefishuk/Nomoni/docs/tutorials/part-three-asset-and-nav-improvements.md

 ```

-## Step 8 : Update the Home Controller in the basic module
+## Step 8 : Update the Home Controller in the Basic Module

 The HomeController.cs file will need amending to pass a BasePageViewModel to the view as follows :